furkantanyol/giphy-spa/README.md

 - Tailwind CSS for styling
 - React Query for data fetching and caching
 - Zod for schema validation
+- shadcn/ui for UI components
+- React Hook Form for form handling
+- Sonner for toast notifications

 ## Project Structure